evennia/evennia/docs/sphinx/source/wiki/Locks.rst

 sensitive and excess spaces are ignored. ``func1, func2`` etc are special *lock functions* available to the lock system.

-So, a lockstrings consists of the type of restriction (the ``access_type``), a colon (``:``) and then a list of function calls that determine what is needed to pass the lock.
+So, a lockstring consists of the type of restriction (the ``access_type``), a colon (``:``) and then a list of function calls that determine what is needed to pass the lock.
 Each function returns either ``True`` or ``False``.
 AND/OR and NOT works like normal Python to